pow-auth/pow/guides/custom_session_and_registration.md

 mix deps.get
 ```

-If you don't have a user model your can easily run `mix pow.install` to get one.
+If you don't have a user model you can easily run `mix pow.install` to get one.
 If you already have one verify that you had the equivalent of this migration:

 ```
 defmodule MyApp.Repo.Migrations.CreateUsers do